Road Bike Best-of Reviews

 From the 1820s to the 1850s, three and four-wheelers became quite popular.
 The idea that riders would have to keep their own balance was something new entirely and was viewed as dangerous.

 After the “boneshakers” and high-wheel bicycle eras, we arrived at the time of safety bicycles.
 This played the most important role in cycling history.
-Safety bicycles replaced the high-wheeler in Western Europe and North America in 1890s.
+Safety bicycles replaced the high-wheeler in Western Europe and North America in the 1890s.
 These bikes also received tires, invented by John Dunlop.
 They made the ride much smoother.
 Brakes were added in 1892 by Svea Bicycle with a vertical pedal arrangement and locking hubs.

 Bicycle frames produced prewar were made of lightweight butted tubing using lugged constructions.
 Before aluminum rims became standard for road bike racing, wooden rims were used.

 After that, upgrade after upgrade, race by race, road bike racing developed into the sport it is today.
-The frame designs have been pretty similar with small changes to suit different types of riding such as time-trial, endurance, and more.
+The frame designs have been pretty similar to small changes to suit different types of riding such as time-trial, endurance, and more.

 That was a brief overview of road bike history to date.

 Let’s now see what you need to know when buying a modern road bike.

 #1 – How to Choose The Right Road Bike Type

 What is the right road bike type for me?